1ns4w/uber-next-clone/README.md

 ## Getting Started

-Follow the steps below to run the project locally.
+Follow the steps below to run the project in your computer.

 1. Install the latests LTS version for Node.js from https://nodejs.org/en/download/.
 2. Clone this repository.